 Charlotte, in Tortoise and Purple

 If you’re still wondering which face shapes suit cat eye glasses, people with square faces should be relieved to hear that they work just as fine!
 When it comes to all types of glasses, eyewear lovers with square faces have the chance to be bold and expressive.
 The key is to select frames that are rounded or oval.
 If a person with a square faces chooses to wear a square or rectangle frame, it’s more than likely that it will give off the illusion that their face is more boxy than it actually is!
-Round frames give excellent contrast to a square face’s strong lines, so a pair of with more rounded lenses will keep you looking sharp and excellent.
+Round frames give excellent contrast to a square face’s strong lines, so a pair of cat eye glasses with more rounded lenses will keep you looking sharp and excellent.

 Diamond faces also look great in cat eye glasses.
 However, people with this particular face shape should be wary of the dimensions of their particular pair.
 Be sure to select a pair that are more narrow than wide.
 This choice will keep your facial features symmetric and centered around your nose and cheeks.
 If you get a pair of that are larger, you might run the risk of making your facial features appear unbalanced!